Medicines for osteoarthritis

 - topical therapies (that you put on your skin), including gels and creams, such as topical NSAIDs and capsaicin)

-Some people also have injections of corticosteroid (a type of steroid) into their joints to reduce inflammation.
-These don’t last long-term and can damage the joint if you have them too often.
+You might also need corticosteroid injections (a type of steroid) into your joints to lessen the inflammation.
+These don't last long-term and can damage the joint if you have them too often.

-If these medicines don’t work, your doctor may consider other medicines including antidepressants such as duloxetine or an opioid medicine.
-However, opioid medicines are not usually recommended for long-term use, as they can have with side effects and cause addiction.
+If these medicines don't work, your doctor may consider other medicines including antidepressants such as duloxetine or an opioid medicine.
+However, opioid medicines should not usually be used long-term, as they can have side effects and cause addiction.

-What are the side effects or risks associated with medicines used for osteoarthritis?
+What are the possible side effects of taking medicines for OA?

 All medicines can have side effects.
 Sometimes they are serious, but most of the time they are not.
-Ask your doctor or pharmacist about potential side effects of any medicine you have been prescribed.
+Ask your doctor or pharmacist about potential side effects of any medicine you are taking.

-Paracetamol may not work very well for osteoarthritis pain.
+Paracetamol may not work very well for OA pain.
 It can also have harmful side effects if you take it long-term, especially if you are also taking an NSAID.

 When should I see my doctor?

-See your doctor if you have symptoms of osteoarthritis that affect your daily life.
+See your doctor if you have symptoms of OA that affect your daily life.
 Your doctor can discuss the best treatment options with you.

 Before taking any medicines, you may wish to ask your doctor or pharmacist: